Roof Damage Insurance Claim Lawyers

 Insurance companies may try to repair the roof instead of replacing it, even if a professional recommends a replacement.
 Thanks to the Florida Building Code’s 25% rule, however, the insurance company may be required to pay for a replacement, either of the entire roof or of a segment of the roof, depending on the extent of the damage.

 If your roof has been damaged and your insurance company has denied your claim in bad faith, you may have a case.
-A lawyer can help you understand exactly what your insurance policy was supposed to cover and any laws relevant to your claim, such as the Valued Policy Law or the Building Code 25% rule.
-A lawyer can also help you fight the insurance company for the money that you deserve to repair the damage to your roof.
+A roofing lawyer can help you understand exactly what your insurance policy was supposed to cover and any laws relevant to your claim, such as the Valued Policy Law or Florida’s Building Code 25% rule.
+A roof damage lawyer can also help you fight the insurance company for the money that you deserve to repair the damage to your roof.

-Farah & Farah’s legal team is comprised of highly qualified and skilled attorneys who are experienced with taking on insurance companies.
-Let us help you get the justice and compensation that you deserve.
+Farah & Farah’s legal team is comprised of highly qualified and skilled roofing attorneys who are experienced with taking on insurance companies.
+Let us help you fight for the justice and compensation that you deserve.
 Contact us as soon as possible to arrange for your free consultation.
 You won’t have to pay anything unless your case is successful.